 Here’s what it looks like all closed up, so you can see how skinny it is.
 When laid flat, it tucks quite nicely under our bed, hidden behind the bed skirt.
 It’s great to finally have all my Christmas wrapping supplies in one spot!

-To recap (or if you just scrolled down to the bottom!) here are the three inexpensive wrapping paper storage systems and organizers I use to keep all my gift wrap, bags, boxes, and bows neat and tidy:
+To recap (or if you just scrolled down to the bottom!) here are the three inexpensive wrapping paper organizers I use to keep all my gift wrap, bags, boxes, and bows neat and tidy:

 - Spring tension curtain rod

 - Under-bed wrapping paper organizer for long rolls